By

 Days 1 to 3: Peak Withdrawal Symptoms

-For most short-acting opioids, withdrawal symptoms peak between 36 and 72 hours after the last dose.
-This is the most challenging phase of acute withdrawal, with both physical and psychological distress at its worst.
+For most short-acting opioids, withdrawal symptoms tend to peak roughly 36 to 72 hours after the last dose, with acute symptoms generally easing over about 4 to 10 days (WHO withdrawal management guidelines; StatPearls: Opioid Withdrawal).
+Exact timing varies from person to person.
+This is often the most challenging phase of acute withdrawal, with both physical and psychological distress at its most intense.

 Peak Withdrawal Symptoms Include: